Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 Bay of Kythira.

 And you?
 Have you ever been to Balos?
+Let me know in the comments below!

-Don’t Leave Before you Pin!
+Don’t Leave Before You Pin!

 Pin This Guide to Balos Beach For Your Next Travels!